Steps 4 - 6: Review the options

 - Batch print letters

-- Create comprehensive financial reports such as outstanding invoices by payer, payment summaries and activity summaries
+- Create comprehensive financial reports such as outstanding invoices by payor, payment summaries and activity summaries

 Step 5: How secure is the system?

 If you rely on any third party supplier to process or store data on your behalf, do make sure they have appropriate information security safeguards in place.
 Ask about the arrangements for storing data – will it be held in a cloud or a private dedicated infrastructure and if so, where?
-The ICO has published guidance on data protection considerations when using cloud computing services.
+Does it comply with UK GDPR Regulations?

 Step 6: What support can you expect?